Best of New England

 Travel 01 Oct 2019 - 31 Oct 2019

 Book by 31 Mar 2019

-- 11 nts Best of New England Self-drive, New England - Room only
+- 11 nts Best of New England, New England - room only

-- Flights to Boston with Virgin Atlantic, accommodation in a standard room, 12 days compact fully inclusive 4 door car hire and prepayable taxes.
+- Flights to Boston with British Airways, accommodation in a standard room, 12 days Group C fully inclusive car hire and prepayable taxes.

 - This holiday is ATOL protected 2713

 A self-drive tour of New England to see experience the wonderful scenery and charm this region has to offer.